A cobra farm raises and sells cobras to the government, whose objective is to control cobras in the wild.

 OK, lets try this again . . .

-Jeremy Bagott, MAI, AI-GRS is our guest speaker at the 2nd annual meeting of the Community of Asset Analysts – in Oakland on October 28.
-For details and to register click here.
+Jeremy Bagott, MAI, AI-GRS was our guest speaker at the 2nd annual meeting of the Community of Asset Analysts – in Oakland on October 28, 2020.

 Jeremy just published a book entitled “Dispatches from the Cosmic Cobra Breeding Farm.”
 It’s fascinating, explaining much of how the appraisal profession is being taxed, fee’d, regulated, controlled, shamed, credibled, and adjusted into history.